 - You should apply for the EPP before the last business day of your due date

 - If you have taken out a pdl from a store, then you have to visit that store once.
-And get your application approved for the EPP and sign a new agreement with your lender.
+Get your application approved for the EPP and sign a new agreement with your lender.

 And for online pdls, you have to talk to your lender about the instructions for signing a new agreement.